 Deb Heilig grew up in Michigan, graduating from Western Michigan University with a degree in Printing Management.
 She worked for a number of printing, publishing and advertising companies in New York before moving to Tucson in 1996 to start her own design and custom embroidery business.
-Deb sold her business in 2003 and is currently a business analyst for a major insurance company.
-Deb is an avid hiker and also enjoys camping with her spouse Loretta and their dog Zelda spend as much time as possible camping all over the southwest.
+Deb sold her business in 2003 and recently retired from her position as a business analyst for a major insurance company.
+Deb is an avid hiker and also enjoys camping with her spouse Loretta and their dog Zelda.

 Deb was diagnosed in 2012 with appendiceal/colon cancer and spent the next 18 months in active treatment.
 During that period, Deb learned just how important physical activity is during cancer treatment, as well as the importance of having supportive, positive, understanding people to help navigate what can be an overwhelming journey.

 Deb designed and maintains the Tucson Cancer Conquerors website and leads the TCC Second Sunday Hikes.